ShaunWu25/ShaunWu25.github.io/_posts/2020-11-25-Particle System.md

 <img src="{{site.url}}/assets/2011_ParticleSystem/1116_01.JPG" style="display: block; margin: auto;" height="400" />

 We first look at the force diagram for particle 2 of which has one gravity force from its own weight and a pair of spring force, damping force that are associated with the static particle 1.
-In addition, a newly created particle 3 is connected with a spring below particle 2 which exerts one additional spring force and a damping force.<br />
+In addition, a newly created particle 3 is connected with a spring below particle 2 which exerts one additional pair of spring force/damping force.<br />

 It is clear now that the number of forces act on the particle is linked to the particle's connectivity.
 Among the three particles in this simulation, particle 2 has 2 connectivities with the static particle 1 and a dynamic particle 3 below it.
 The other two particles remain simple with 1 connectivity.